-As far as we are concerned, we like to transmit our messages in the form of an emotion such as telling stories.
-We talk about artistic sensitivity, framing, lights, and colors.
-We have immense experience as professional photographers and have trained hundreds of photographers.
-All our pedagogy is based on experience and practice.
-We never forget to return to the fundamentals of photography.
+As far as I am are concerned, I like to transmit my messages in the form of an emotion such as telling stories.
+I talk about artistic sensitivity, framing, lights, and colors.
+I have immense experience as professional photographer and have trained hundreds of photographers.
+All my pedagogy is based on experience and practice.
+I never forget to return to the fundamentals of photography.

 Continuing to Develop Technical Expertise

 The development of digital photography has enabled many people to discover a wonderful world where it is possible to achieve good shots quickly.
 Indeed, cameras have achieved so many functions that for 90% of photographers, automatic mode is sufficient.

 But for the remaining 10%, it is necessary to go deeper into the technical documents to understand how to make the right adjustments in extreme situations.
 For example, in wildlife photography, animals move quickly in scenes of actions and automatic mode is insufficient.
 This is also the case in underwater photography where the cameras must often be adjusted in manual mode to ensure the best possible management of artificial light.
 Even in landscape photography where the scenes are still and only natural light is used, it is essential to properly set the camera in the case of long exposures or for night photography.